-Knightscope is a leading provider of autonomous security robots.
+Knightscope is an advanced public safety technology company that builds fully autonomous security robots and Blue Light emergency communications systems.
 Our technologies are Made in the USA and allow public safety professionals to more effectively deter, intervene, capture, and prosecute criminals.
 Our mission is to make the United States of America the safest country in the world by helping to protect the people, places, and things where we live, work, study and visit.

-To support this mission, we design, develop, manufacture, market, deploy and support Autonomous Security Robots ("ASRs"), autonomous charging stations, the proprietary Knightscope Security Operations Center ("KSOC") software user interface, and blue light emergency communication devices.
+To support this mission, we design, develop, manufacture, market, deploy and support Autonomous Security Robots ("ASRs"), autonomous charging stations, the proprietary Knightscope Security Operations Center ("KSOC") software user interface, Blue Light emergency communication devices, and our newly released Knightscope Emergency Management System ("KEMS") platform.